 Poverty creates a fertile recruiting ground for illicit drug use, drug trafficking and drug-related crime in any neighborhood in any country.
 Costa Rican squatter's settlements or precarios represent breeding grounds for drug use and criminal activity.
-Costa Rica has over 300 of these precarios in which more than 33,095 families live, almost all of them existing below the poverty line.
-The majority of those living in precarios are immigrant families from Nicaragua inhabiting small tin shacks
+Costa Rica has over 300 of these precarious in which more than 33,095 families live, almost all of them existing below the poverty line.
+The majority of those living in precarious are immigrant families from Nicaragua inhabiting small tin shack

 This project will allow Boy With a Ball to continue their work to develop healthy young people and families within El Triangulo and Los Cuadros squatter's settlements through the organization's proven methodology of sending in highly-skilled outreach teams to connect with these families within their own homes and then draw them into mentoring relationships and developmental support groups from which they can be equipped to not only grow but to turn and help reach and develop their neighbors.